nielsenjared/nielsenjared.github.io/content/blog/algorithm-recursive-fibonacci/index.md

 * What is Recursion?

-* What's the Recursive Fibonaccidifference between iteration and recursion?
+* What's the definition of 'naive'?

 ### What is a Fibonacci Sequence?